Code of Conduct

-The Fantasyland Institute of Learning Code of Professionalism (FCOP) dictates the terms and conditions under which we allow you to participate in the community.
+The LambdaConf Code of Conduct (LCOC) dictates the terms and conditions under which we allow you to participate in the community.

-The purpose of FCOP is to facilitate an inclusive and diverse community of professionals who productively work toward shared professional goals.
+The purpose of LCOC is to facilitate an inclusive and diverse community of professionals who productively work toward shared professional goals.

 We strongly encourage members to assume the best in every interaction; to be open, honest, and empathic in all communication; and to demonstrate politeness and professional courtesy in every situation.